-In 2016, the companies reported spending \$5.806 billion on price discounts (payments made in order to reduce the price of cigarettes to consumers) paid to retailers and \$1.441 billion on price advertising or promotion, that category appears as "N/A" in the table and the expenditures are included in the "Other" category, to avoid potential disclosure of individual company data.
-For this reason, the Commission is not separately reporting the amounts spent in 2016 on newspaper advertising, promotional allowances paid other than to retailers or wholesalers, public entertainment in adult-only facilities, Internet advertising other than on the company's own websites, or telephone advertising.
+7 If only one company reported spending money on a particular type of advertising or promotion in a year, that category appears as "N/A" in the table; and the expenditures in that category are included in the "Other" category, to avoid potential disclosure of individual company data.
+For this reason, the Commission is not separately reporting the amounts spent in 2018 on newspaper advertising, promotional allowances paid other than to retailers or wholesalers, retail-value-added promotions involving bonus cigarettes, retail-value-added promotions involving non-cigarette items, or Internet advertising other than on the company's own websites.

-&lt;sup>7 Since 2002, "outdoor" advertising has been defined to mean billboards; signs and placards in arenas, stadiums, and shopping malls (whether they are open air or enclosed); and any other advertisements placed outdoors, regardless of their size, including those on cigarette retailer property.
+8 Since 2002, "outdoor" advertising has been defined to mean billboards; signs and placards in arenas, stadiums, and shopping malls (whether they are open air or enclosed); and any other advertisements placed outdoors, regardless of their size, including those on cigarette retailer property.
 Before 2002, "outdoor" advertising was not precisely defined and it was not clear that signs in arenas, stadiums, shopping malls, or on retailer property were to be reported in this category.